jakebrehm/bother-me-not/readme.md

 ## What does it do?

-One arduino handles three different LEDs, and it communicates wirelessly with a second arduino which handles button presses.
+One arduino handles three different LEDs, and it communicates wirelessly with a second arduino that handles button presses.

-I am able to switch between the LEDs, which are colored similarly to a traffic light, by pressing their corresponding button.
+One can switch between the LEDs, which are colored similarly to a traffic light, by pressing their corresponding button.

 The green LED indicates that it's okay to be bother me, yellow implies that you should enter at your own risk, and red means not to enter under any circumstance.